Pratik-P-Punyawant/-EDA-and-Risk-Analytics-in-Banking-Minimizing-Lending-Risk-/README.md

 Refusal: The company denies the loan, often due to client inadequacie s.

 Unused Offer: The client cancels the loan at various stages.
-This case study employs Exploratory Data Analysis (EDA) to discern the impact of consumer and loan attributes on default tendencies. ies.
+This case study employs Exploratory Data Analysis (EDA) to discern the impact of consumer and loan attributes on default tendencies.